 - Mix oyster sauce, cornflour/starch and cold water in a bowl.
 Set aside.

-- In a large non-stick pan, saute onion slices with 2 tbsp of oil.
+- In a large non-stick pan, saute onion slices with 2 tablespoon of oil.
 Cook on medium-high heat until onions have turned lightly golden.

 - Add minced or sliced ginger, saute for about 10 seconds or until ginger becomes aromatic.